 Manage the process for delivering the technical and financial reports for private and government sponsors.

-Provide on-going guidance, facilitation & expertise to faculty in their grant pursuit efforts by providing analysis of all grant and contract applications.
+Provide on-going guidance, facilitation & expertise to faculty on both campuses in their grant pursuit efforts by providing analysis of all grant and contract applications.

 Ensure compliance in all other areas related to grant and contract management, including sponsoring organization guidelines, internal protocols, accurate protocol information within grant documents, conflicts of interest, etc.

 Maintain ongoing updates and communications related to current grants and contracts, this includes regular auditing and reporting to principal investigators on financial status of grants, contracts and discretionary accounts.

 Also provide relevant updates and reports to departmental leadership, as needed.

 Provide regular reporting to principal investigators on financial status of grants, contracts and discretionary accounts.

 Ensure that related post-award processes are coordinated appropriately by members of the grants & contracts team, including award setup, review, account setup verification, and ensuring that staff is setup appropriately.

 Provide information and direct assistance required to complete training grant closeouts, as needed.
 Ensure that all closeouts handled by other members of the grants & contracts team have been handled appropriately.